Nutty-Nuts/Notes/sophomore/second/CSCC 13/Recursive Backtracking.md

 ---
 # RECURSIVE BACKTRACKING
 ---
-- Recursive Backtracking is a technique
+- Recursive Backtracking is the ability of an algorithm to revert back to a previous state or path when the current path does not produce a viable solution